seth-git/atomicglobalmin/trunk/readme.txt

 A. Submitting the program to the PBS Scheduler

 This section describes how to run the program on a cluster of Linux computers with a quantum chemistry package.
 Some familiarity with your quantum chemistry package and Linux is assumed.
+It is also assumed that you have read the instructions for configuring quantum chemistry packages in section F.

 In energyProgram.cc, set the full path to your Gamess, Gaussian, or other executable in the 'init' function.
-If using cclib to read output files, also modify the cclibPythonScript variable, inserting the location of this script in the directory where you installed cclib.
 Then recompile the program by typing 'make' in the main program directory.

 Create a script file for submitting the main pso program to the PBS (Portable Batch System) scheduler.
 An example script file for doing this called "examplePBSScript" is in the "pso" directory.
 Make a copy of this script and modify it as follows.